Or, San Miguel?

 Words by Dalene Heck / Photography by Pete Heck

-But then we heard several people also speak fondly of Guanajuato and we changed our minds.
-Only an hour away from San Miguel, the immediate draw to the state capital city was due to reports of fewer tourists and ex-pats and the ability to immerse ourselves in a truly Mexican city.
+But then we heard several people also speak fondly of Guanajuato, and we changed our minds.
+Only an hour away from San Miguel de Allende, the immediate draw to the state capital city was due to reports of fewer tourists and ex-pats and the ability to immerse ourselves in a truly Mexican city.

-It was definitely all of that and more, and we were happy to spend a month there.
-But being so close to San Miguel, we decided to make a quick trip there to see if we had made the right choice.
+It was all that and more, and we were happy to spend a month there.
+But being so close to San Miguel de Allende, we decided to make a quick trip there to see if we had made the right choice.

 First impressions had us second-guessing our decision.